dhruvasagar/go-wasm-demo/PRESENTATION.md

 - 🚀 Compile to WebAssembly
 - 🌍 Run EVERYWHERE (browser, server, edge)
 - 😴 Sleep peacefully knowing your validation logic is consistent

+> **Presenter Notes:** This is where you can show the live demo!
+Open `index.html` and demonstrate the user validation working identically on both client (WASM) and server (API).
+Say: "Watch this - I'm going to enter the same invalid email and see identical error messages from both environments."
+Use test data: email="invalid", name="X", age=150, country="" to trigger multiple validation errors.

 ---